-Central Ohio’s aspiring young instrumentalists in grades 9-12 perform in this ensemble directed by Peter Stafford Wilson, Associate Conductor of the Columbus Symphony Orchestra.
-The 104-member orchestra has students from 19 high schools in 9 counties.
-Members are selected through a competitive audition process annually in April/May.
+Central Ohio’s aspiring young instrumentalists in grades 9-12 performed in this ensemble directed by Peter Stafford Wilson, Associate Conductor of the Columbus Symphony Orchestra.
+The 104-member orchestra had students from 19 high schools in 9 counties.
+Members were selected through a competitive audition process annually in April/May.

 Kroger Community Rewards Program

 Register your Kroger Plus Card TODAY to help the Columbus Symphony Youth Orchestra!